 As a result, the third-generation Echo Dot trades in the all-plastic sides of its predecessors for a cloth-covered finish.
 With softer, more-rounded edges, the new Dot looks less like a hockey puck and more like something you'd want in your living room.

 As before, the top of the Dot is ringed with LEDs that light up blue when Alexa is listening; you'll also find two volume buttons, a button to turn the microphone on and off, and a button to activate Alexa.
+Want to know why Alexa is flashing?
+Check out our guide to decoding Alexa's green, yellow, blue, red, and purple lights.

 At 3.9 inches in diameter and 1.7 inches tall, the third-generation Dot is slightly larger than the second-gen Dot, which is just 3.3 inches wide and 1.3 inches high.